-Part 5 of Five Lessons – Trees Close Up
+Part 4 of Five Lessons – Trees Singly and In Small Groups

-This is the last of the series.
+As mentioned, this is lesson four of five.
 It’s recommended that you follow all five in a row, especially if you want to complete the summer landscape painting.

 The five lessons are:

-How To Paint Trees Close Up (this one)
+How To Paint Single Trees and Small Groups (this one)

 Drawing Layout For Any Painting